bolt/docs/source/contributing.md

 ----------------------------------------------------

 If you didn't get it yet how to fork, branch and push your fix, here's a step by step guide:
-This example assumes that you have a github account and uses the **bolt code repository**.
+This example assumes that you have a Github account and uses the **bolt code repository**.
 The commands also hold for the other repositories.
 The only thing which should be changed is the repository url.
 The steps cover this [help/manual](https://help.github.com/articles/fork-a-repo) of Github.
 Lines starting with # are comments, lines with $ are commands which you need to execute in your terminal.

 	# Step 1: Go to https://github.com/bolt/bolt and click the fork button
 	#         You now have your own bolt repository, named <your github username>/bolt
 	#         In my case this is pvankouteren/bolt
 	# Step 2: You now need to clone the project from your personal repository to your local
 	#		  machine to be able to work on it.
 Open up a terminal and navigate to the folder
 	#		  you'd like to put your project in.
 	# 		  Clone the repository to your machine, like so:

 	$ git clone https://github.com/<your github username>/bolt.git

 	# 		  Enter the project you've just cloned by changing to the folder just created:

 	$ cd bolt